Sundays during term time

 1. When do bursary applications open for each term?

-The dates for bursary applications for the Sunday Young Artists scheme are below:
+The dates for bursary applications are as follows:

 2. I have been allocated a bursary before, do I need to reapply for next term?